-Males and females can be found at anytime of year, and there are reports of the spiders living for a year or more after maturing.
+Males and females can be found at any time of year, and there are reports of the spiders living for a year or more after maturing.
 The male and female will coexist in the web and mate repeatedly.
 The egg sacs are brown and ovoid with tough, papery covers and can be 6 to 9 millimeters in diameter.
-A female may deposit 12 or more egg sacs over her lifetime, each containing 140 to 380 eggs.
+A female may deposit twelve or more egg sacs over her lifetime, each containing 140 to 380 eggs.

 Baerg, W. J. 1936.
 The Black Widow.
 Ark.
 Agr.
 Expt.
 Sta.
 Bul.
 325. 34 pp.

 Baerg, W. J. 1959.
 The Black Widow and Five Other Venomous Spiders in the United States.
 Ark.
 Agr.
 Expt.
 Sta.
 Bul.
 608. 43 pp.

 Bradley, R. A. 2013.
 Common Spiders of North America.
 University of California Press.
 271 pp.